-Other distinctive features of the PhD in OD program include:
+Other distinctive features of the Goodwin College of Business doctoral program include:

-- World-Class Faculty: Benedictine University's award-winning faculty teach side-by-side with distinguished visiting scholars from leading universities, exposing students to the latest theories and bold ideas with marketplace impact. - Cutting-Edge Research: Benedictine faculty and a global network of scholars work with students on research ideas that explore the exemplary practices of sustainable, responsible companies and leaders. - Action-Based Learning: Students integrate theory and practice by designing local and global application projects that have a direct and immediate impact on their organizations and communities. - Global Exchange: Students travel internationally and engage in dynamic learning exchanges with top scholars and executives from other countries and cultures, such as Australia, Belgium, China, Dubai, France, Ghana, India, Ireland, Saudi Arabia, Scandinavia, South Africa, Spain, and the U.K. - A Cohort of Leaders: Engaging in the classroom with an exceptional group of peers - experienced senior level executives like yourself who share a passion for values-driven leadership.
+- World-Class Faculty: Benedictine University's award-winning faculty teach side-by-side with distinguished visiting scholars from leading universities, exposing students to the latest theories and bold ideas with marketplace impact. - Cutting-Edge Research: Benedictine faculty and a global network of scholars work with students on research ideas that explore the exemplary practices of sustainable, responsible companies and leaders.

-- One-of-a-Kind Curriculum: Engaging coursework that integrates the fields of business; leadership and organizational change; and social, ethical, and environmental responsibility. - Convenience: Attending classes on a schedule convenient for senior leaders working full-time and for those who commute from outside the Chicago area.
+- Action-Based Learning: Students integrate theory and practice by designing local and global application projects that have a direct and immediate impact on their organizations and communities. - Global Exchange: Students travel internationally and engage in dynamic learning exchanges with top scholars and executives from other countries and cultures, such as Australia, Belgium, China, Dubai, France, Ghana, India, Ireland, Saudi Arabia, Scandinavia, South Africa, Spain, and the U.K. - A Cohort of Leaders: Engaging in the classroom with an exceptional group of peers - experienced senior level executives like yourself who share a passion for values-driven leadership. - One-of-a-Kind Curriculum: Engaging coursework that integrates the fields of business; leadership and organizational change; and social, ethical, and environmental responsibility. - Choice of Degree: You may choose one of three degrees: a Ph.D.
+(Doctor of Philosophy) in either Organization Development or Values-Driven Leadership, or a D.B.A.
+(Doctor of Business Administration) in Values-Driven Leadership.
+The Ph.D. degree requires an academicbased dissertation whereas the D.B.A. degree requires an applied action research dissertation. - Convenience: Attending classes on a schedule convenient for senior leaders working full-time and for those who commute from outside the Chicago area.
 Complete the degree in three years. - Personal Transformation: We are committed to your personal and professional transformation; our faculty work with students to tailor their research and writing to help advance the student's career and individual goals.